Expert Advice – An Interview with an Early Years Advisory Teacher

 It’s also important that the outdoor area is accessible to all children.
 Having resources at various heights is ideal as it means that children who may not be walking can potentially still pull themselves up to a kneeling position or can remain seated to join in the activity with their peers.

-My Favourite Pentagon Products
+My Advice on Pentagon Products

 The In-ground trampoline is a winner for me, they fantastic at helping children to self-regulate and who doesn’t love trampolines!